kheller18/data-structures-algorithms/questions/AWS.md

 ---

 178. What Is Identity and Access Management (IAM) and How Is It Used?
-     + `Identity and Access Management (IAM)`: is a web service for securely controlling access to AWS services.
+     + `Identity and Access Management (IAM)`: a web service for securely controlling access to AWS services.
 IAM lets you manage users, security credentials such as access keys, and permissions that control which AWS resources users and applications can access.

 179. How can you use AWS WAF in monitoring your AWS applications?
-     + AWS WAF or AWS Web Application Firewall protects your web applications from web exploitations.
+     + `AWS Web Application Firewall (WAF)`: protects your web applications from web exploitations.
 It helps you control the traffic flow to your applications.
 With WAF, you can also create custom rules that block common attack patterns.
 It can be used for three cases: allow all requests, prevent all requests, and count all requests for a new policy.

 180. What are the different AWS IAM categories that you can control?
      + Create and manage IAM users